-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 They may also request that the relevant courts order an undertaking that infringes competition law to:

-- refrain from carrying out a specific conduct (eg, a company affected by an abusive conduct may request that the judge force the infringer to stop that conduct); or
+- refrain from specific conduct (eg, a company affected by an abusive conduct may request that the judge force the infringer to stop that conduct); or

-- adopt a specific conduct.
+- adopt specific conduct.

 The allegedly injured party can choose between: